fasten-project/quality-analyzer/README.md

 If `sourcesUrl` presents and is non-empty, the plugin will download the source code from the url specified in `sourcesUrl`.

-If `sourcesUrl` does not present or is empty, the plugin will try the other sources to get the source code.
+If `sourcesUrl` is not present or is empty, the plugin will try the other sources to get the source code.

-- `repoPath`

-If `repoPath` is not empty, the repository of the `product` has been cloned to the FASTEN server.
-The plugin will try to check out the right version of the source code if both `repoType` and `commitTag` are non-empty.
-The currently supported`repoType` are "git", "svn", and "hg".
-The plugin will raise an exception if the `repoType` in the message is not supported.

 If none of the above efforts succeed, the plugin will raise an exception specifying that it cannot get the source code.